-A. Payment will constitute full compensation for the satisfactorily completed work including, but not limited to, all material, equipment, and labor costs of the cleaning, removal of unsound concrete on all pile faces for 1 LF of pile up to a depth required to reach sound concrete, the jacket, epoxy grout or structural concrete, and any other work required to satisfactorily construct and verify (test) the installation of each jacket per the Section 033950 Page 10 of 11 Contract Documents.
+- A. Payment will constitute full compensation for the satisfactorily completed work including, but not limited to, all material, equipment, and labor costs of the cleaning, removal of unsound concrete on all pile faces for 1 LF of pile up to a depth required to reach sound concrete, the jacket, epoxy grout, and any other work required to satisfactorily construct and verify (test) the installation of each jacket per the Contract Documents. - B. Bid Item extensions are computed in accordance with the quantities and unit prices stated and reflect full compensation for a complete, finished product.
+Section 033950 Page 9 of 10

-- B. Bid Item extensions are computed in accordance with the quantities and unit prices stated and reflect full compensation for a complete, finished product. - C. Quantities stated in the Bid may be adjusted on order of the Owner.
-The cost or credit to the Owner shall be computed in accordance with the unit prices stated under the applicable Bid Item. - D. No addition or separate payment will be made for additional surface preparation, pile top treatments or time necessary for Owner's verification. - E. No partial payment will be made for jackets that have not been completely installed or have not been shown to comply with the technical specifications (damaged or rejected). - F. No quantity adjustment will be made for work performed outside of the specified work areas, extents shown on the contract documents, or additional damage to a pile resulting in a change in repair type. - G. An allowance of an additional 70 cubic feet of epoxy grout (Option 1) or underwater structural concrete (option 2) have been estimated to account for the section loss of the piles indicated for repair.
-In the event that more grout or concrete is needed to complete the project, the Contractor shall request approval from Enginner of record prior to proceeding.
-Additional grout or concrete will be paid, subsequent to Enginner of Records approval at the unit pricing provided on the bid form
+- C. Quantities stated in the Bid may be adjusted on order of the Owner.
+The cost or credit to the Owner shall be computed in accordance with the unit prices stated under the applicable Bid Item. - D. No addition or separate payment will be made for additional surface preparation, pile top treatments or time necessary for Owner's verification. - E. No partial payment will be made for jackets that have not been completely installed or have not been shown to comply with the technical specifications (damaged or rejected). - F. No quantity adjustment will be made for work performed outside of the specified work areas, extents shown on the contract documents, or additional damage to a pile resulting in a change in repair type.